-Pupils are grouped into classes of approximately 8-10 pupils with one teacher and up to three teaching assistants.
+Pupils are grouped into classes of approximately 8 pupils with one teacher and up to three teaching assistants.
 Classes are grouped according to key stage as much as possible.
-We have several classes where the predominant need is ASD and two classes for our pupils with Profound and Multiple Learning Difficulties (PMLD).
-Where appropriate, pupils with ASD and/or pupils with Profound and Multiple Learning Difficulties are taught within the main body of the school.
+We have several discrete ASD classes at Fox Wood and two classes for our pupils with Profound and Multiple Learning Difficulties.
+Where appropriate, pupils with ASD and/or pupils with Profound and Multiple Learning Difficulties (PMLD) are taught within the main body of the school.

-Pupils who are Looked After (Children in Care) and pupils who receive Pupil Premium funding receive additional Focused Support sessions and may access additional 1:1 Communication Sessions on a rolling programme.
+Pupils who are Looked After (Children in Care) and pupils who receive Pupil Premium funding receive additional Focused Support sessions and additional 1:1 Communication Sessions on a rolling programme.
 Pupil Premium funding also supports the purchase of additional equipment such as ICT equipment, rebound therapy, sensory advice, based on pupils' individual needs.